anttonalberdi/bamse/README.md

 # BAMSE

 **B**acterial **AM**plicon **Se**quencing data processing pipeline.
 BAMSE is a snakemake-based pipeline consisting of multiple concatenated workflows to prepare, generate, curate and analyse ASV-based processing of amplicon sequencing data.
+BAMSE includes a unique quality-filtering approach that ensures optimal quality filtering of sequences, as well as phylogeny-building and binning/clustering steps.

 ## Quickstart (installation and running)